oliviergimenez/R2ucare/README.md

     + add gof for recoveries
     + add gof for mixture of recapture and recoveries (Rachel)
     + add test for heterogeneity (Anita)
-    + add verbose with the option to print tables

 2. Not so urgent
     + pass testMitec, testMltec and AS/JMV model fitting in C++ using Rcpp
-    + plan a sequence of unit tests
     + add mosaic plot for wbwa, and other ways to visually represent contingency tables for the other tests
     + gof tests for closed pop models, and occupancy models
     + class ucare?